luccaugusto/anote/README.md

 + tick note as complete
 + vim bindings
 + Implement colors: show more prioritary notes in red, mid priority notes in orange, other notes in white
++ Make a window to hold a shell instance so user can run simple commands inside anote